 Trade shows are big business!
-With the exception of the pandemic years, in which social distancing was the norm, annual global exhibition spending is approximately $140 billion.
+Except the pandemic years, in which social distancing was the norm, annual global exhibition spending is approximately $140 billion.
 Therefore, it’s important for companies and organizations putting on trade shows to keep their exhibitors happy.
-One way to do this is by creating exhibitor surveys.
+To achieve this, it’s crucial to include all the necessary questions in your exhibitor surveys to gather comprehensive feedback and insights from participants.

 Create Your FREE Trade Show Exhibitor Survey Now!